 Recovery and Results

-After face lift surgery you may have one or more tiny drain tubes placed to allow fluid or blood to escape from under the skin, giving a smoother, less-bruised result.
+After face lift surgery you may have one or more tiny drain tubes placed to allow fluid or blood to escape from under the skin, helping the tissue glue give you a smoother, less-bruised result.
 A well-padded bandage will also help to support your face for a day or two.
 The bandage and tubes are removed by the second day in most cases, when our staff performs a complimentary hair wash and blow dry.
 After this, you will be fitted with a stylish elastic chin strap to help reduce swelling.
 Head elevation and avoidance of strenuous activities is critical for two to three weeks after face lift surgery to minimize swelling or bleeding under the skin, which can compromise your results or require re-operation.
 All sutures are removed by the seventh to tenth day, and most patients are suitable for social contact by two weeks after surgery.

 Of course, some swelling or residual bruising may take longer to resolve completely, and scars fade over time.
 Some numbness is normal, and it improves as healing progresses.
-This multilayered approach to muscle layer and skin tightening (the “dual-plane” or SMAS facelift), as well as fatty tissue sculpture, gives a natural, youthful look that lasts as long as possible for each patient, and much longer than all of the “lunchtime lift” or “fast recovery” face lift techniques.
+This multi-layered approach to muscle layer and skin tightening (the “dual-plane” or SMAS facelift), as well as fatty tissue sculpture, gives a natural, youthful look that lasts as long as possible for each patient, and much longer than all of the “lunchtime lift” or “fast recovery” face lift techniques.